Burn Ban Update

-Campfires on private property in Pacific County must follow these rules:
+Campfires are also allowed on private property in Pacific County, and must follow these rules:

 Welcome to Fire District 1